 Calcium is known mostly for its role in building and maintaining strong bones and teeth, but it is also required for proper functioning of the heart, muscles and nervous system.
 It plays a role in maintaining normal blood pressure, regulating blood clotting, and preventing cancers of the digestive tract.
 It is also associated with relieving mood swings, food cravings, and decreasing the pain, tenderness and bloating associated with premenstrual syndrome (PMS).

 Calcium deficiency symptoms (also known as hypocalcemia) range from minor - numbness or tingling of the fingers, muscle cramps, lethargy and poor appetite - to more severe, including mental confusion, skeletal malformations, dermatitis, and in infants, delayed development.
 Illnesses such as osteoporosis (brittle, thin, porous bones that easily break) and rickets are also associated with a deficiency.

 How much, and what kind, does an adult need?

 If vitamin D levels are optimal, most adults should be able to meet their daily calcium needs via a varied diet that includes a wide variety of calcium-rich foods.
-When individuals are unable to get enough calcium through their diet, or for those who may need more than the recommended daily allowance, supplements can help.
+When individuals are unable to get enough calcium through a diet of calcium-rich foods, or for those who may need more than the recommended daily allowance, supplements can help.
 Dr. Weil recommends women supplement with 500 to 700 mg of calcium citrate in two divided doses taken with meals for a total of 1,000-1,200 mg a day from all sources (including diet); for men Dr. Weil recommends not using calcium supplements at all (except on the advice of a physician), but instead getting 500-600 mg per day through diet.
 Dr. Weil suggests supplementing with calcium citrate, which is more easily absorbed than other forms, taken with half the dosage amount of magnesium.

 How much does a child need?